 |I am in a lot of distress and feel that I may be a danger to myself or to others.
 I need help now.||If you believe you may hurt yourself or someone else, please call 911 or Security (Homewood @ 410-516-7777), (Peabody @ 667-208-6608). |

 If you don’t believe you are in danger of hurting yourself or someone else (or if you are not sure), it is best if you speak with our counselor-on-call.
 During the daytime the best option is to walk over to the Counseling Center and meet in person.
 Campus Security can also provide you a ride to the Counseling Center.
 You can also call the daytime counselor-on-call at 410-516-8278.

 If you don’t believe you are in danger of hurting yourself or someone else (or if you are not sure), it is best if you speak with our counselor-on-call.
-To reach him or her, call Security at the numbers above.
+To reach the counselor-on-call, please call 410-516-8278 and press 1.